davchana/jeanandoliver/_sets/2017-02-05-meneka-peak-1.md

     - 2017-02-05-154053-meneka-trail-sapphie-sniffing
 ---

 Taking advantage of an unseasonably warm and sunny February, we made it out to Shenandoah National Park a couple of weekends to hike the [Meneka Peak](http://www.hikingupward.com/GWNF/MenekaPeak/) trail.
 The mild winter weather meant bare trees, lots of sunshine, and excellent views on large portions of the trail.
-We found that the white blazed portion of the trail along the ridge is particularly quiet and untravelled as there are bigger more popular trails close by.
+We found that the white-blazed portion of the trail along the ridge is particularly quiet and untravelled as there are bigger more popular trails close by.